Convenient and cozy: This small historic hotel has big rooms, a casual atmosphere, and is centrally located in Anchorage.

 Big Hotel Perks, Little Hotel Vibe

 A homey atmosphere and just 31 suites make up the intimate Anchorage Grand, and all come with living room, bedroom, and a full kitchen, so it’s perfect if you need some space to spread out, or if you want to make your meals.
 Dark woods and gold give the hotel a formal feel, but the service is low-key, friendly, and personal, creating a welcoming atmosphere.
 Located downtown, the Grand is within walking distance of the railroad, performing arts center, Saturday Market, and downtown’s shopping and restaurants.
-You’ll find free continental breakfast each morning, and fresh-baked cookies made at 3 p.m. every day.
+To really make it feel like home, you'll find fresh-baked cookies made at 3 p.m. every day.
 And despite its size, you’ll find plenty of big-hotel perks, too, such as free high-speed Internet, a business center, and great views of either the city or the Inlet.

 A Piece of Anchorage’s Architectural History